devrobbey/demo_contacts_app/README.md

-# demo_contacts_app
+## demo_contacts_app

-A demo app for demonstration purposes only.
+This app is for demonstration purposes only.
+You can fork this project if you want.
+Pull requests will not be taken into account.